cbrown5/cbrown5.github.io/_posts/2016-02-10-SoTM_day1_synopsis.md

 Emma Lee, a Tasmanian Aborigine, gave a passionate talk about how her cultural history in the form of 'living sites' or middens was literally being washed away by sea level rise.
 For a culture that has already lost so much, the further loss of some of their last remaining cultural sites, dating back thousands of years, is devastating.
 She spoke about the power of science as an outlet to help Aboriginal people tell their story about change over 10 000 years of life in Tasmania.
 Science can also help  uncover some of the lost history of Aboriginals, before it is washed away.

 Tero Mustonen spoke about the contribution of indigenous people in Finland to science, through their monitoring of species range shifts and permaforst melting.
+Locally, in Tasmania Ingrid Van Putten showed that fishers are already attributing the changes they see in fisheries to climate change, well [some of them](https://icesjms.oxfordjournals.org/content/early/2015/11/09/icesjms.fsv192.full).
+Which ones they choose to attribute to climate change can be predicted by cognitive biases.

 From these talks I learnt that **science has an important role to play in helping people communicate their stories and comprehend change.**